openscad/openscad/README.md

     git clone git://github.com/openscad/openscad.git

-This will download the latest sources into a directory named 'openscad'.
+This will download the latest sources into a directory named `openscad`.

 To pull the MCAD library (https://github.com/openscad/MCAD), do the following: